nanoframework/nanoFramework.Device.Bluetooth/README.md

     }
 ```

-## Enabling the value changed notifcations
+## Enabling the value changed notifications

 This enables the receiving of events when a Characteristic value changes on the server.
 The notifications are enabled
 by setting up an event then setting the value of the CCCD descriptor as below.